eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 Running the `ank -k get state` command afterwards will show that Ankaios still has the previous state in memory.

 To remove configuration items, remove the configuration references for the desired configuration items in the workload's `configs` field, and remove the desired configuration items from the state.
-This can be done in a single step.